All Activities

 Small groups formed naturally around laptops, questions, and half-built ideas.

-What I realized
+What I noticed

 Claude Code Community Day attendees working at outdoor tables in Central Market